antonaavik/workshop/src/assignment/4-news.md

 Try to make your own service, where you get all the news and maybe even you can add news?

 Looking for challenge?
 Try to add commenting feature!

+> When in trouble seek help from events feature module ir ask for help.(from google or in person)